|Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY.

 - Elephant Craft - Use the template to create this fun craft.
 Point out all of the circles used in this craft.

 - Shape Elephant - Paint a gray circle.
 Glue two rectangles (lines as legs), triangle (ear), and semi-circle (trunk) along with a googly eye to the circle to form an elephant.
 (Thank you to Lindsay for the idea, adapted from here.)

 • Fine Motor Skill:

 - Play with a sorting toy.
 Talk about the different colors and shapes.
 Always allow the child as much opportunity to do the activity by themselves as possible.
-A little frustration and work makes success so much greater.
+A little frustration and work make success so much greater.
 Only aid when needed but in small doses.

 • Gross Motor Skill: